128technology/docs/docs/plugin_sip_alg.md

 sidebar_label: SIP ALG
 ---

 The Session Initiation Protocol (SIP)[^1] is a signaling protocol used for initiating, maintaining, and terminating real-time sessions that include voice, video and messaging applications.
-SIP is a text based protocol and exchanges IP address information within its messages as means to establishing a signaling and media sessions between endpoints.
+SIP is a text based protocol and exchanges IP address information within its messages as a means to establish signaling and media sessions between endpoints.
 When the SIP clients are behind NAT this poses a particular challenge since the addresses in the SIP messages for such clients will be private IPs which are not reachable beyond the NAT boundaries.

-When 128T router is present at the edge of the NAT boundary, it is capable of performing a Application Layer Gateway (ALG) for SIP protocol by doing packet inspection and re-writing the private IP address information in the SIP messages for both SIP headers and SDP (Session Description Protocol)[^2].
+When 128T router is present at the edge of the NAT boundary, it is capable of performing a Application Layer Gateway (ALG) function for SIP protocol by doing packet inspection and re-writing the private IP address information in the SIP messages for both SIP headers and Session Description Protocol (SDP)[^2].
 This enables both signaling and media traffic to traverse the NAT and makes the communication possible between the client behind the NAT and the remote SIP endpoint(s).
 The SIP ALG function can be enabled by installing and configuring the `128T-sip-alg` plugin.

 :::note
 The instructions for installing and managing the plugin can be found [here](plugin_intro#installation-and-management).